As the Dallas City Council member for District 3, Casey serves as Chair of the Human & Social Needs Committee.

 He also serves on the Economic Development & Housing Committee, where he makes recommendations on millions of dollars worth of economic development projects throughout the city of Dallas, especially southern Dallas.
 He also evaluates the potential on multi-million dollar housing projects, that will lead to home ownership opportunities for families citywide, and in Oak Cliff in particular.

 He has recommended funding on such projects as the Red Bird area redevelopment project, as well as developments that will enhance southern Dallas as a whole.

 As a member of the Mayor's Housing Steering Committee, Casey meets quarterly with high end home builders who have committed to build over 1500 middle to upper-middle income houses in southern Dallas over the next three years.

 Casey also serves on the Mobility Solutions, Infrastructure and Sustainability Committee, where he nominates individuals to serve on the DFW Airport Board as well the DART Board.
 Casey had the opportunity to vote on two projects that will impact southern Dallas for decades to come: the Southern Dallas Deck Park and the high-speed rail project.

 As the Council liaison to the Grow South Advisory Council, Casey updates his colleagues on the city council with the latest activities of Grow South.
 He meets regularly with professionals of all genders and nationalities to identify what are the priorities of neighborhoods in southern Dallas and what it will take for these communities to grow and prosper.

 Casey is a native of Dallas, Texas, where he was born and raised.
 He attended Dallas ISD schools and graduated from Skyline High School.

-He is married to LaKisha Thomas, an assistant principal at an elementary school.
+He is married to LaKisha Thomas, a principal at T.W.
+Browne Middle School.
 He is the father of two sons, Chad and Cornell West Thomas.